information about and/or from their users, using both first and third-party

 can assist in compliance with the various requirements laid down by the

 law.
 In particular, the policy explains what cookies your site uses, what

 for, and why.
 Alternatively, if you wish to provide more detailed

 information on cookies, this document can be altered to refer to a separate

-This document has also been written with the GDPR in mind, covering
+This document has also been written with the UK GDPR in mind, covering

 important points such as details of data subjects' rights, information on